This post may contain affiliate links. Please see my disclosure policy for more details.

 A road trip up the east coast of Australia is a rite of passage for any traveller heading Down Under.
 This Sydney to Brisbane drive itinerary highlights the best attractions along this beautiful coastal route.

-While there are plenty of tours available, a self drive in a car or campervan with a group of friends will allow you to discover the amazing beaches, unspoilt national parks and bohemian country towns in New South Wales and Queensland, dotted between the popular drive stops such as Byron Bay and the Gold Coast.
+While there are plenty of tours available, a self drive in a car or campervan with a group of friends will allow you to discover the amazing beaches, unspoilt national parks and bohemian country towns in New South Wales and Queensland.

-The abundance of camping grounds and caravan parks mean this journey is also a cheap option for backpackers and grey nomads.
-And since this is such a popular route, the roads are well kept, you’re never too isolated, and it’s a safe and easy self drive for first-time travellers.
+The abundance of camping grounds and caravan parks along the Brisbane to Sydney drive mean this journey is also a cheap option for backpackers and grey nomads.
+And since this is such a popular trip, the roads are well kept, you’re never too isolated, and it’s a safe and easy self drive for first-time travellers.

 This Sydney to Brisbane drive itinerary includes all the campsites I stayed at, along with costs, driving times and distance between stops to help plan your journey and ensure you don’t miss a thing!

 Sydney to Brisbane Drive Itinerary Overview

 Here’s an overview of my recommended Sydney to Brisbane drive stops for your itinerary.
 To head straight to a destination, just click on the links below.
 Alternatively, start by reading about the driving times, distances and actual costs of my own east coast road trip.